 Words and images by Isabella Sheehan

 Calhan Hale is a Texas-born painter and stylist based in East Austin.
 With artistic roots stretching back to Saturday mornings spent comparing notes with Calvin and Hobbes at age nine, Calhan embodies the spirit of a creative–one that sees the magic in found objects and experiences and uses her encounters to produce a distinct body of work.
 Whether she’s using canvas or cloth as her mode of expression, there’s a humor and loudness that prevails.
 Bright pigments, exaggerated Texas iconography, and pop-culture influences form the backbone of an ideology that emphasizes play.
 As a painter early in her career, Calhan operates on pure gut feeling and speaks of working through times of fear and self-doubt.
-It is a tangible sense of gratitude and infatuation with Quinacridone Opera oil paint keeps her showing up to the easel day after day.
+It is a tangible sense of gratitude and mild obsession with Quinacridone Opera oil paint that keeps her showing up to the easel day after day.

 I first met Calhan at a gathering hosted by mutual friends, Foster ATX, and was immediately drawn to her warm, all-encompassing personality.
 We’ve been best of friends ever since, and she was the first person that came to mind when thinking of who to feature for Ruta Maya's Coffee is Connection series.
 The intention behind this new series is to pass the mic to the larger Ruta Maya community, sharing the stories of those feverishly pursuing their ideas–be them artists, entrepreneurs, activists, or academics–and spreading positivity by virtue of their craft.
 Calhan does this effortlessly.
 On this joyous occasion, we pop open a couple of cold brews and get a behind-the-scenes look at the artist's studio digs.